 During this procedure, the deceased donor's liver is divided and used for two transplant recipients.
 For example, this procedure can provide liver function to two pediatric patients in need of liver transplantation.

 This type of transplant uses one donated liver to save two lives by taking a liver from a living or deceased donor and putting it into a recipient, and then using the recipient's original liver and transplanting it in another.

 The average operating time for a liver transplantation procedure is four to eight hours.
-After surgery you will be monitored carefully to check for signs of rejection.
-Depending on how healthy you were before transplant, your hospital stay could be anywhere from one week to six weeks.
-During this time, our team will help guide you on continuing care at home, including review of your medications, nutrition (foods that help/hurt recovery), and exercise activities to do (and ones to avoid).
+After surgery, you will be monitored carefully to check for signs of rejection.
+Depending on how healthy you were before transplant, your hospital stay could range from one week to six weeks.
+During this time, our team will help guide you on continuing care at home, including review of your medications, nutrition (foods that help/hurt recovery) and exercise activities to do (and ones to avoid).
 Preventing rejection and infection is an important part of the healing process.

-Resuming normal activities may take upwards of a year.
+Resuming normal activities may take upto a year.
 Most patients can participate in fairly vigorous physical exercise six to 12 months after successful surgery.

-Quality of life usually improves dramatically following liver transplant surgery and most people go on to lead healthy, normal lives.
+The quality of life usually improves dramatically after liver transplant surgery, and most people go on to lead healthy, normal lives.